Yudas1337/Yudas1337/README.md

 ### Hi There <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 I'm Yudas Malabi .
 I'm From Indonesia .
-I'm also a Fullstack Web & Android Developer.
+I'm also a Fullstack Web & Mobile Developer.
 And Learning to become a Cyber Security Expert.
 I love building applications & discussing new product ideas.
 Contact me below if you want to work together 😄✌️

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/